pognetwork/specification/specification/styleguide.md

 ## Specification/PIPs

 - **Write in plain english**
   Everyone should be able to comprehend the specification.
-Try to prevent writing in mathematical notation when it is possible to express in simple language.
-MathJax syntax is supported, but should only be used where actually required.
+Try to prevent writing in mathematical notation when it is possible to express it in simple language.
+MathJax syntax is supported but should only be used as required.
 - **Document history**
-  Changes should be communicated clearly and documentation about the start and updates of the network be kept.
-This doesn't apply to changes prior to publishing `PIP-2 Whitepaper`
+  Changes should be communicated clearly, and documentation about the start and updates of the network be kept.
+This doesn't apply to changes prior to publishing `PIP-1 Whitepaper`
 - **Visualization**
   If something can be better understood with the help of a diagram or pseudocode: go for it.
 This website supports [mermaid.js](https://mermaid-js.github.io/mermaid/#/)